floweredscarf/su25/labs/lab04/index.md

 ## Deliverables and Scoring

 The lab is out of 2 points.
 There are no hidden tests on Gradescope.
-If you pass all the local required tests (not including the optional ones) and write comprehensive tests in `TriangleTest.java`, you will receive full credit on the lab.
+If you pass all the local required tests and write comprehensive tests in `TriangleTest.java`, you will receive full credit on the lab.

-- Find the first 2 passwords in `BombMain.java`.
+- Find the three passwords in `BombMain.java`.
-- (Optional) Find the 3rd password in `BombMain.java`.
 - Write tests in `TriangleTest.java` that pass on the correct `Triangle.java` implementation and fail on buggy `Triangle.java` implementations.

 ## Submission

-Just as you did in Lab 1, add, commit, then push your Lab 3 code to GitHub.
+Just as you did in Lab 1, add, commit, then push your Lab 4 code to GitHub.
 Then, submit to Gradescope to test your code.
 If you need a refresher, check out the instructions in the
 [Lab 1 spec](../lab01/index.md#saving-your-work-using-git-and-github) and the